maddadder/setup-neonkube/xcp-ng/ReadMe.md

 If you have to restart 'cluster prepare' then backup/delete everything in the C:\Users\alice\.neonkube folder except .\.neonkube\node-images, .\.neonkube\passwords, .\.neonkube\tools.
 Keeping the .\.neonkube\node-images folder will allow you to start from scratch without having to re-download the large file neonkube-0.8.3-alpha.xenserver.amd64.xva every time.
 Also backup/delete C:\Users\alice\.kube folder, and delete any virtual machines that were created
 ```
+21. Build neonKUBE\Lib\Neon.Kube.Setup to embed/build the cluster-manifest.json file
-22. Change the debug launch profile to: `cluster setup root@xcp-ng-beaky` where `xcp-ng-beaky` is the name of your cluster defined by line one of cluster.yaml
+22. Change the debug launch profile to: `cluster setup root@xcp-ng-beaky` OR `cluster setup root@xcp-ng-aurus` where `xcp-ng-beaky` is the name of your cluster defined by line one of cluster.yaml
 23. Press play in the debugger
 24. Once setup is complete you need to find the Url and password.
 The quick way is to check the log in `C:\Users\alice\.neonkube\log\master-0.log`.
 You can search for root and look for the password.
 For the Url you can search for `.neoncluster.io` and then navigate to neon-k8s.GUID.neoncluster.io in your browser.
 Another way is to log in to the dashboard by port fowarding.
 If you don't have the log file, here are the steps to create a sample user https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md and port forward:
 ```